-This is the fifth in a series of reports from the Lead Safe Auditor addressing the implementation of the Lead Safe Ordinance.
+This is the sixth in a series of reports from the Lead Safe Auditor addressing the implementation of the Lead Safe Ordinance.
 The Lead Safe Auditor role was created as part of the Lead Safe Ordinance passed in 2019.
 Per City of Cleveland Ordinance 747-2019 [Section 365.05 Internal Review], "The Director, through a designated Lead-Safe Auditor, shall monitor the City lead-safe certification process to ensure efficiency and effectiveness.
 The Lead-Safe Auditor shall perform such other tasks as required by the Director, including maintaining a list of certified inspectors and contractors and coordinating regular monitoring and reporting with the Lead-Safe Advisory Board and other appropriate entities."
 See Attachment 1.

 The implementation of the City Ordinance is being done concurrent with a set of supporting strategies implemented by the Lead Safe Cleveland Coalition.
-These are designed to increase public awareness of lead safety and the ordinance and provide resources to property owners and tenants (see Appendix 2).
+These strategies are designed to increase public awareness of lead safety and the ordinance and provide resources to property owners and tenants (see Appendix 2).
 Implementation of the Lead Safe Certification is occurring across eight calendar quarters.
 Each quarter focuses on a selected zone of the City, as defined by a subset of Zip Codes (See Attachment 3).
-The period January-March 2022 marks the requirement for the fifth roll-out zone (Zip Codes 44103, 44144, 44119, 44128, 44129) and continued outreach to owners in Zones 1-4.